neuronflicker/CTF/TryHackMe/LearningPaths/CompleteBeginner/LearnLinux/README.md

 > grep boop /tmp/aaaa

 ## Binary - Shiba3
 This is the next challenge.
-We need to run an executable named `shiba4` that will check for a directory named `test` in the user's home directory, that contains a file named `test1234`.
+We need to run an executable named `shiba4` that will check for a directory named `test` in the user's home directory, that should contain a file named `test1234`.

 ### Steps
 #### Find the shiba4 executable